EmilySu08/MathProject/README.md

 * numpy
 * pandas
 * %matplotlib inline
+* import PCA from sklearn.decomposition
+* import StandardScaler from sklearn.preprocessing
+* import LinearRegression from sklearn.linear_model
+* import cluster from sklearn

 Then read in and process "user_ratings.csv" and "user_history.csv" using the pandas package "read_csv".